srashti-02/sharma_tent_house/plan.md

 Date-range based availability checking is required to correctly handle overlapping bookings and real-world delivery schedules.

 Unique items require unit-level tracking because the same physical LED Wall or Sound System cannot be sent to two different events at the same time.

+The booking record should store only the pre-return money position.
+The final settlement belongs in the return record so the system has one clear place for “customer owes us” versus “refund due”.

 ---